Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Related Works

 \subsection{Perceptual Coding for Machines}

 It is still at an early age for perceptual coding for machines.
-There are a few works exploring the JND profile of MVS.
-Zhang \textit{et al.} \cite{zhang2021just} proposed the concept of Just Recognizable Distortion (JRD), which presents the maximum compression distortion that will not cause machine recognition failure.
-They built a large JRD dataset where JRD is measured by the quantization parameter used for coding, and developed an ensemble learning-based JRD prediction framework for multiple analysis tasks, which can increase the task performance under the same bit-rate.
-Jin \textit{et al.} \cite{jin2021just} demonstrated the existence of JND for image classification task, and proposed a generative model to predict pixel-level JND map and create a JND image.
-According to their experiments, machines can tolerate the JND image with an average peak signal-to-noise ratio (PSNR) of only $9.56$dB, which defines a boundary for lossy compression to realize lossless machine analysis.
-However, these works did not consider the diversity of machines thoroughly and had some other problems.
+There are a few works exploring JND for MVS.
+Zhang \textit{et al.} \cite{zhang2021just} is the first to propose Just Recognizable Distortion (JRD), which presents the maximum compression distortion that will not cause machine recognition failure.
+They built a large JRD dataset where JRD is measured by the quantization parameter used for coding, and developed an ensemble learning-based JRD prediction framework that can improve the task performance under the same bit-rate.
+Zhang \textit{et al.} \cite{zhang2023learning} further improved the JRD prediction performance by introducing an error-tolerance strategy.
+Jin \textit{et al.} \cite{jin2021just} demonstrated the existence of JND for MVS and proposed a generative model to predict pixel-level JND map.
+According to their experiments, machines can tolerate the JND image with an average peak signal-to-noise ratio (PSNR) of only $9.56$dB.
+However, these works did not consider machine diversity thoroughly and had some other problems.
 In \cite{zhang2021just}, the JRD of four machines for two analysis tasks are studied individually.
+In \cite{zhang2023learning}, just one machine is used.
 In \cite{jin2021just}, only four old-fashioned machines for the single image classification task are considered together, and the JND model cannot be directly used in VCM codecs.
-In this work, we will further improve the generalizability for perceptual coding for machines in a practical manner.
+In this work, we will further improve the generalizability for perceptual coding for machines practically.